kudobuilder/kudo/keps/0031-namespace-management.md

 All namespace creation is managed outside KUDO.
 Users such as D2iQ would need to find or build automation for the creation of their namespaces.
 This REQUIRES that KUDO honor the deployment of resources to the "default" namespace, or to the namespace defined by `--namespace` during install.

-KUDO should further require that NO namespaces be allow in manifests for resources deployed during "install".
-The concept of defining manifest which land in multiple namespaces is defined in a latter proposal and is a separate concern.
-Without multi-namespace support, all resources are install to one namespace and namespace must be created prior to installation and that namespace must be specified during installation. blank
+KUDO should further require that NO namespaces to be allowed in manifests for resources deployed during "install".
+The concept of defining a manifest which lands in multiple namespaces is defined in a latter proposal and is a separate concern.
+Without multi-namespace support, all resources are installed in one namespace and namespace must be created prior to installation and that namespace must be specified during installation. blank

 This was rejected in favor of supporting the creation of namespaces.